 Love and jealousy have often acted as catalysts driving humans to commit unspeakable acts of violence.
 This is exactly what happened in the case of Jeremy Huff, a young father who was stabbed nearly fifty times in his house while sleeping.
 Even with his dying breaths, he left a clue that unfurled a love triangle and ultimately pointed toward the perpetrator.

-Investigation Discovery’s ‘Redrum: Triangle of Terror’ meticulously covers the tale of complex relationships which ultimately resulted in the tragic death of an individual, relaying the age-old motives of jealousy and love.
+Investigation Discovery’s ‘Redrum: Triangle of Terror’ meticulously covers the tale of complex relationships that ultimately resulted in the tragic death of an individual, relaying the age-old motives of jealousy and love.
 So, let’s dive in and learn more about what exactly happened to Jeremy Huff and who was responsible for the heinous crime, shall we?

 How Did Jeremy Huff Die?

 Jeremy Austin Huff worked as a mechanic for the Corbett Aggregates of New York/Continental Aggregates Corporation Sand & Grave.
 Apart from being a dad to Cole, Huff was a doting brother and a supportive friend.
 The 26-year-old was a longtime resident of Salem County and lived in Quinton Township at the time of the incident.
 He graduated from the local high school in 2000 and went on to study at Salem County Vo-Tech.
-Huff was a skilled technician and had experience working as a diesel mechanic, operator, and welder.
+Huff was a skilled technician with experience working as a diesel mechanic, operator, and welder.

 Huff’s co-workers reminisced about his special love for working on those Green & Gold Irish Pride trucks.
 His sister, Chelsea Dorr, spoke at length about how her brother was well-liked in the community and always extended a helping hand to whoever needed it.
 She also said, “Cole (his son) was the light of his life.”
 She added how they had planned to raise their respective kids together.
 Thus, it was indeed a tragic day for the Huff household when Jeremy Huff was murdered in his sleep at his home.